KoushikNiyogi/Daily-objects-clone/README.md

 - CSS
 - JavaScript
 - React
--React-Router-Dom
+- React-Router-Dom
--Redux
+- Redux
--React-Redux
+- React-Redux
--Chakra UI
+- Chakra UI
--Bootstrap
+- Bootstrap
--Styled Components
+- Styled Components

 ## Backend
--Express
+- Express
--Mongodb
+- Mongodb
--Mongoose
+- Mongoose
--Cors
+- Cors
--Dotenv
+- Dotenv

 # Pages
-Home Page
+- Home Page
-SignUp and Login
+- SignUp and Login
-Products Page
+- Products Page
-Product Description
+- Product Description
-Product Dashboard
+- Product Dashboard
-Cart Page
+- Cart Page
-Payment and Checkout Page
+- Payment and Checkout Page
-Admin Page
+- Admin Page

 # Features
-Home Page
+- Home Page
-Login and Signup - protected routes functionality.
+- Login and Signup - protected routes functionality.
-Shopping Page - View Products by categories, filter and sort functionality.
+- Shopping Page - View Products by categories, filter and sort functionality.
-Product Description Page.
+- Product Description Page.
-Cart Page - Add and delete from cart functionality.
+- Cart Page - Add and delete from cart functionality.
-Payment and Checkout Page.
+- Payment and Checkout Page.
-Used Redux for centralizing logic and manage state.
+- - Used Redux for centralizing logic and manage state.
-Used Backend for All the Crud Operations
+- Used Backend for All the Crud Operations

 # Functionalities
-Slider on Home Page.
+- - Slider on Home Page.
-Login and Registration.
+- Login and Registration.
-View Products by categories.
+- View Products by categories.
-Filter products.
+- Filter products.
-Sort by Price.
+- Sort by Price.
-Add to Cart.
+- Add to Cart.
-Deleting from Cart.
+- Deleting from Cart.
-Payment.
+- - - Payment.

 # Challenges
 One of the challenges faced during the development of this project was creating a generic Category page and filter component for multiple categories.

 # Contribution
-Koushik Niyogi
+- Koushik Niyogi
-Prashant Sathawane
+- Prashant Sathawane
-Rajesh Pradhan
+- Rajesh Pradhan
-Neha Phadtare
+- Neha Phadtare
-Uddesh Jaiswal
+- Uddesh Jaiswal

 # Deployed Link :- https://daily-essential-koushikniyogi.vercel.app/